USA

 The Monument Valley Scenic Drive: A Complete Guide

 Thanks to its appearance in numerous influential films over the years, Monument Valley has become synonymous with the American West.
-Officially known as Monument Valley Navajo Tribal Park, it’s not a national park, as it’s managed by the Navajo Nation.
-And unlike public parks, non-locals are prohibited from accessing most of the area without signing up
+Officially known as Monument Valley Navajo Tribal Park, it’s not a US National Park, as it’s managed by the Navajo Nation.
+And unlike public parks, non-locals are prohibited from accessing most of the area without signing

 Read More »